tanveer19/A11-toy-story-client/README.md

 4. users can sign in using google/email

-5. search for specific toys is on all toys page.
+5. search for specific toys in on all toys page.

 Live site link: https://a11-toy.web.app/